 A day packed full of adventure and fun at the Enchanted Maze

 While staying at Kanasta Caravan Park, we chose to visit the Enchanted Maze located 20 minutes away in Arthurs Seat.
-We pre purchased the tickets with Lisa the manager at the front desk to receive a discount for general entry.
+We pre purchased the tickets from the front desk to receive a discount for general entry.

 Grand Tree Surfing

 We booked online to do the Grand Tree Surfing and Zip Line a few days before as you need to book certain times and because it is so popular, times book out really quickly, especially over public holidays.

 TIP: We choose the 10am time slot which was a good time but next time I would even go earlier as the Enchanted Maze fills up fast.